 The anthropological type of the autochthon Europeans is difficult to establish.
 According to anthropological studies of the Upper Paleolithic settlements near the village of Kostenki the representatives of all main racial groups of Europe have lived in this place on the river Don (Istoriya SSSR, 27).
 The analysis of numerous Epi-Paleolithic find of skulls in Bavaria gives the following results: Nordic element – 14.4%, Lappish – 54.2%, Mediterranean – 31.4%.
-(CZEKANOWSKI Jan, 1957, 30).
+(CZEKANOWSKI JAN, 1957, 30).
 Mongoloid features distinguish the Early Neolithic population of the Yelshansk culture which was prevalent in the area between the Low Volga and the Urals.
-At least some of the skulls found in a few burials of this culture can be attributed to Lappish type.
+At least some of the skulls found in a few burials of this culture can be attributed to the Lappish type.

-A large number of sites of the Late-Paleolithic time focused on the banks of the Don River, especially in the area of the village of Kostenky in Voronezh Region (Russia).
+A large number of sites of the Late-Paleolithic time focused on the banks of the Don River, especially in the area of the village of Kostenky in the Voronezh Region (Russia).
 Many skeletons of inhabiting people of multilayer settlements were found here during the excavations.
 Anthropological studies have shown that successive settlers of these places belonged to different racial groups (Istoriya SSSR1966: 26-27).

 Portraits of men of different racial groups of the Upper-Paleolithic time from the area Kostenky.

 Right – the representative of the Negro group (the site Markova Gora); Left – the representative of the Cro-Magnon group (the site Kostenky II).
 Reconstruction of M. M. Gerasimov (История СССР.
 1966, 27).